-- Hold two free workshops for community mental health providers (75 for each workshop) in the five-county area.
-Workshops have been scheduled for 2018. - Develop follow-up consultation program for providers to complete monthly consultations for six months post-workshop. - " A pre- and post-knowledge assessment will be utilized for follow-up consultation for providers.
-The assessment will involve a workshop-specific content check as well as information about use of evidence-based practices both pre- and post-workshop. - Sponsor 10 Nemours primary care providers in the REACH Institute's Patient-Centered Mental Health in Pediatric Primary Care minifellowship program (three-day program with six-month case-based distance learning follow-up). - " Course offerings for the REACH Institute's Patient-Centered Mental Health in Pediatric Primary Care mini-fellowship program will begin in 2018. - Support REACH fellowship graduates as they complete behavioral health-focused appointments within the primary care setting by the end of 2019. - " Progress toward this goal will be reported on in 2019, once providers have graduated from the REACH fellowship.
+- Hold two free workshops for community mental health providers (75 for each workshop) in the five-county area. - " Two free workshops were held in 2018; 70 providers were registered for the first workshop and 57 attended; 90 providers were registered for the second workshop and 71 attended; for a total of 128 providers trained. - Develop a follow-up consultation program for providers to complete monthly consultations for six months post-workshop.
+(REACH) " Two monthly consultation calls have taken place since September 2018 and continued through June 2019. - Sponsor 10 Nemours primary care providers in the REACH Institute Patient-Centered Mental Health in Pediatric Primary Care mini-fellowship program (three-day program with six-month, case-based distance learning follow-up). - " We have experienced challenges with REACH due to lack of availability.
+Despite these challenges, three Nemours primary providers completed the REACH Institute Patient-Centered Mental Health in Pediatric Primary Care mini-fellowship program. - Support REACH fellowship graduates as they complete behavioral health-focused appointments within the primary care setting by the end of 2019. - " REACH fellowship graduates were trained on medical management for mental health concerns to prepare them to manage higherlevel mental health issues in the primary care setting.